SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Methodology

-\textbf{Converting Audio Pairs into Spatio-temporal Graphs}.
+\textbf{Converting Audio Pairs into Spectral-temporal Graphs}.
 To convert audio data into a graph structure, we divide its visual representation, such as a spectrogram, into patches.
-A visual representation of size $F \times T$, where $F$ represents the frequency axis, and $T$ the temporal axis, is segmented into $N$ patches along both the vertical (temporal segmentation) and horizontal (spatial segmentation) dimensions.
+A 2D visual representation of size $F \times T$---where $F$ denotes the frequency axis and $T$ the temporal axis---is divided into $N$ patches along both the horizontal (temporal segmentation) and vertical (spectral segmentation) dimensions.
 Each temporal patch is transformed into a feature vector $x^\tau_i \in \mathbb{R}^D$, forming the overall feature matrix $X^\tau = [x_1^\tau, x_2^\tau, \dots, x_N^\tau]$.
-Similarly, each spatial patch is transformed into a feature vector $x^\varsigma_i \in \mathbb{R}^D$, with the overall feature matrix represented as $X^\varsigma = [x_1^\varsigma, x_2^\varsigma, \dots, x_N^\varsigma]$.
+Similarly, each spectral patch is transformed into a feature vector $x^\varsigma_i \in \mathbb{R}^D$, with the overall feature matrix represented as $X^\varsigma = [x_1^\varsigma, x_2^\varsigma, \dots, x_N^\varsigma]$.